 3. It is unlawful for any person to instruct another in cheating or in the use of any device for that purpose, with the knowledge or intent that the information or use so conveyed may be employed to violate any provision of this chapter.

 Violating NRS 465.085 is a felony.
-But a defense attorney may be able to negotiate a significant charge reduction or a dismissal through a plea bargain.
+However, we may be able to negotiate a significant charge reduction or a dismissal through a plea bargain.
 Potential defense strategies include:

-- the defendant lacked knowledge that his/her instructions on how to cheat would be used to break the law;
+- You did not know your instructions on how to cheat would be used to break the law;

-- the defendant’s legal actions were misconstrued as illegal by police; or
+- Your legal actions were misconstrued as illegal by police; or

 In this article, our Las Vegas criminal defense attorneys discuss illegal actions regarding Nevada gambling devices.
 Click on a topic below to jump to that section: